 The Centers for Medicare and Medicaid Services (CMS) collects data on the number of Medicare patients receiving treatment for heart attack, heart failure or pneumonia who need to be readmitted to the medical center or who die within 30-days of admission to the medical center.

-It should be noted that some readmissions are appropriate and medically necessary for a patient's health.
+It should be noted that some readmissions are appropriate and medically necessary.
 A study highlighted in the July 15, 2010, New England Journal of Medicine shows the need for additional research.
 The goal regarding readmissions and quality patient care is to assure that patient spends no more time in the hospital than is appropriate and medically necessary for their condition and health status.
-In each of the areas monitored -- heart attack, heart failure and pneumonia care -- Cedars-Sinai's readmission rates are statistically no different than the national average.
+In each of the areas monitored — heart attack, heart failure and pneumonia care — Cedars-Sinai's readmission rates are statistically no different than the national average.

-In terms of 30-day mortality rates, Cedars-Sinai ranks better than the national average for heart attack, heart failure and pneumonia care.
-This puts Cedars-Sinai Medical Center in a select group that includes only 20 hospitals in the nation -- less than 1% of the more than 5,000 hospitals in America.
+In terms of 30-day mortality rates, Cedars-Sinai ranks better than the national average for heart attack, heart failure, pneumonia care, chronic obstructive pulmonary disease (COPD) and stroke.
+This puts Cedars-Sinai in a select group that includes only two other hospitals in the nation.